-The architecture and history behind some of these is pretty cool, so it’s a good idea to see at least a couple on your trip to Bali.
+The architecture and history behind some of these is pretty neat, so it’s a good idea to see at least a couple of them on your trip to Bali.

-Here’s my complete Bali temple guide, with a list of 24 of the best temples in Bali!
+Here’s my complete list of the best temples in Bali, Indonesia!

 Where To Stay

 To enter most of these temples in Bali, you’ll need to wear a sarong, which is a traditional skirt you tie around your waist.

 Sarongs can usually be rented on the spot for a small fee like 5,000 Rupiah (less than one US Dollar), and the temple staff in Bali always have plenty of these to hand out.

 Or, if you plan to visit a lot of temples in Bali, it may be worthwhile to shell out for a sarong of your own to keep.
 They’re very cheap to buy!

 Most of the temples in Bali that are popular to visit and photograph also charge a small entrance fee for tourists.